silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Data platforms should be a good experience for anyone who is involved, which includes **many** more parties than just analytics engineers or analysts.

-The parties who are critical to success include:
+Parties who are critical to success include:

 - The frontend engineers, who work with Javascript/Typescript and any number of frameworks
 - The backend engineers, who work with Python, Node, Java, Go, C++